pppxiyu/EquiRisk/README.md

 Computation in most of the cells should be finished within at most several minutes.
 The major expected results have been included in the notebook.

 - `main_analysis.ipynb` is too large to display on GitHub.
-It is recommended to enter the notebook [address](https://github.com/pppxiyu/EquiRisk/blob/main/main_analysis.ipynb) into [nbviewer](https://nbviewer.org/) to render the notebook.
+It is recommended to use [Google Colab](https://colab.research.google.com/) to render the notebook.
+Please click "Open notebook" under "File", and paste the address of the [notebook](https://github.com/pppxiyu/EquiRisk/blob/main/main_analysis.ipynb) under the "GitHub" menu.

-The `utils` folder contains code for data preprocessing, regression analysis, and visualization.
+- The `utils` folder contains code for data preprocessing, regression analysis, and visualization.

 - Data preprocessing modules:
   - `preprocess_incidents.py`: processes EMS incident data